Health-RI/metadata-documentation/src/new/classtext.md

 - **Relationship**
 - **Quality certificate**

-The main classes and supportive classes together form the Health-RI data catalogue Application Profile.
+The main classes and supportive classes together form the Health-RI data catalogue schema.

 **Please take into consideration**:
 - Certain properties (e.g. `dct:publisher`, `dct:creator`, `dct:contactPoint`) in several of the main classes refer to the supporting classes (e.g. [`foaf:Agent`](#agent), [`vcard:Kind`](#kind)).
 When used, these properties will instantiate new instances of the specific supporting classes for each usage.
 This means that, for example, the `dct:publisher` and `dct:creator` can instantiate [`foaf:Agent`](#agent) at two separate times with different content (organisation vs. person).